zip-ch/widget-zip/README.md

-# widget-zip.ch
+# widget-ZIP.ch
-Widget for the directory [zip.ch](https://zip.ch) to integrate in external websites
+Widget for the directory [ZIP.ch](https://zip.ch) to integrate in external websites

 ## Call script